denoraa/uci-gdim33-s25-weekly-activities-gdim33activities/README.md

 I worked on adding a player hit animation system with Unity Animator.
 I imported my animation asset pack, added an Animator Controller to the player, and set up an idle animation plus a hit animation.
 Then I connected the hit animation to player input, so when the player presses the hit key, the character plays a hit animation.
 This gives the player clearer visual feedback and makes the rhythm gameplay feel more responsive.

+## W6

+###Activity 1

+1. What is NEW in your build since your Milestone 1 submission: I added animation and adjusted score system and added some ui
+2. Link to Itch page : https://jingc35.itch.io/beatsingularity-w6
+3. Playtesting goal: See if the animation runs smooth and what other visual features need to be improved

+Note:
+     1. Add some visual effects for the notes being hit, not obviuous
+     2. The music was not loud enough
+     3. Add Complexity to the level
+     4. Animation bugging laggy

+###Activity 2